Before you begin

 / 25

-In this lab, you configure an HTTP Load Balancer with global backends, as shown in the diagram below.
+In this lab, you configure an Application Load Balancer with global backends, as shown in the diagram below.
 Then, you stress test the Load Balancer and denylist the stress test IP with Cloud Armor.

 In this lab, you learn how to perform the following tasks:

 Read these instructions.
 Labs are timed and you cannot pause them.
-The timer, which starts when you click Start Lab, shows how long Google Cloud resources will be made available to you.
+The timer, which starts when you click Start Lab, shows how long Google Cloud resources are made available to you.

-This hands-on lab lets you do the lab activities yourself in a real cloud environment, not in a simulation or demo environment.
-It does so by giving you new, temporary credentials that you use to sign in and access Google Cloud for the duration of the lab.
+This hands-on lab lets you do the lab activities in a real cloud environment, not in a simulation or demo environment.
+It does so by giving you new, temporary credentials you use to sign in and access Google Cloud for the duration of the lab.

 To complete this lab, you need:

 Click the Start Lab button.
-If you need to pay for the lab, a pop-up opens for you to select your payment method.
-On the left is the Lab Details panel with the following:
+If you need to pay for the lab, a dialog opens for you to select your payment method.
+On the left is the Lab Details pane with the following:

 Click Open Google Cloud console (or right-click and select Open Link in Incognito Window if you are running the Chrome browser).